 What is the treatment for head and neck lymphedema?

-The earlier lymphedema is treated, the better the outcomes for the patient.
-Patients may be referred to a therapist to learn strategies to reduce the risk of developing lymphedema, including:
+The earlier that lymphedema is treated, the better the outcomes.
+You may be referred to a therapist to learn strategies to lower the risk of developing lymphedema, including:

-- Prevention of injury and infection to the head and neck
+- How to prevent injury and infection to the head and neck.

 - Regular exercise and maintaining a healthy weight.

-- Using proper body mechanics and sleeping positions
+- Using proper body movement and sleeping positions.

 - Protecting your skin and keeping it moisturized.

-If you have been diagnosed with lymphedema, your treatment course will most likely consist of complete decongestive therapy (CDT).
+If you have been diagnosed with lymphedema, your treatment will most likely use complete decongestive therapy (CDT).
 CDT uses:

-- Manual lymphatic drainage, which uses a series of gentle, circular massage strokes to promote lymphatic flow.
+- Manual lymphatic drainage: Uses a series of gentle, circular massage strokes to promote lymphatic flow.

-- Compression, which is achieved by using compression bands or garments that are worn around the chin, face and head to provide gentle support to the soft tissues, encourage less swelling and reabsorption of swelling by the body.
+- Compression: Compression bands or garments are worn around the chin, face and head to provide gentle support to the soft tissues.
+The compression lessens swelling and helps the body reabsorb the extra fluid.

-- Exercise, which can include strengthening area muscles and increasing range of motion.
+- Exercise: Strengthening of area muscles and increasing range of motion.

-- Self-Care, including risk reduction and continuing the above treatments.
+- Self-Care: Learning how to lower risks and continuing of the above treatments.